alejandralopezgalan/HR-Analytics-PowerBI/README.md

 I created a table containing all the necessary measures for the analysis, utilising DAX formulas to generate these measures.

 **1. `TotalEmployees`** <br />
-Calculates the overall number of employees currently working at the company
+Calculates the overall number of employees currently working at the company.
 ```sql
 TotalEmployees =
   DISTINCTCOUNT(DimEmployee[EmployeeID])
 ```
 <br />

-**1. `ActiveEmployees`** <br />
+**2. `ActiveEmployees`** <br />
-Shows the count of employees who are currently employed and active in the company
+Shows the count of employees who are currently employed and active in the company.
 ```sql
 ActiveEmployees =
   CALCULATE(COUNT(DimEmployee[EmployeeID]),